 Customer journeys and experience maps complement each other.
 They are almost the same thing.
-The main difference is that customer experience maps are focused on the customer’s side of seeing things.
+The main difference is that customer experience maps are focused on the customer’s side of seeing things, so what is customer journey mapping?

-And the journey map focuses on the unique touchpoints that a customer has with your business and brand.
+The customer journey mapping focuses on the unique touchpoints that a customer has with your business and brand.
 It encapsulates both the front-end and back-end dynamics.
 The next two sections of this blog will go into a little more detail on the above concepts.

 Before we dive into what customer journey mapping is, you need to first understand what a customer journey is.
 Identifying and understanding your customer’s journey is like closing a loop and seeing improvement opportunities for yourself.